Chattahoochee RiverWalk: The path

 There are eleven designated access points.
 With expansion there is a more continuous way for people who want to go to Fort Benning from Lake Oliver Marina.
 There are two sections of the RiverWalk to be completed: the City Mills site and the Bibb Mill site.
 The 14th Street bridge is also slated for major renovations to be completed in 2011.

 The Chattahoochee RiverWalk also connects to the Phenix City RiverWalk at the 14th Street Bridge.
-The Phenix City RiverWalk extends from the Dillingham Street bridge to the 14th Street bridge, but it will extend up to the City Mills Dam on the Alabama side of the Chattahooche.
+The Phenix City RiverWalk extends from the Dillingham Street bridge to the 14th Street bridge, but it will extend up to the City Mills Dam on the Alabama side of the Chattahoochee River.

 Sights

 Sites along the RiverWalk include the site of the Battle of Columbus, Georgia, Total System Services, former Bibb Manufacturing Company, the National Infantry Museum, the National Civil War Naval Museum at Port Columbus, Golden Park baseball stadium, Oxbow Meadows Learning Center, and Oxbow Creek Golf Course.

 South of the Columbus Civic Center on the RiverWalk, there are signs warning that the area is an Alligator Habitat.

 The City of Columbus Visitor Center partnered with Groundspeak to emplace a GeoTour along the Riverwalk to attract geocachers.
 The GeoTour highlights 31 locations important to the history of the city.